Pose And Joint-Aware Action Recognition: Related Works

 \section{Related Works}

-\textbf{Action Recognition from Videos.} \citet{simonyan2014two} were amongst the first to successfully apply deep networks for action recognition that relied on a RGB and an optical flow stream. \citet{carreira2017quo} improved performance on action recognition task by inflating weights from 2D CNNs.
-But, studies \cite{Li2018RESOUNDTA,Li2019REPAIRRR,weinzaepfel2019mimetics} show that RGB and flow-based models capture a lot of dataset biases.
-Unlike RGB and flow, human pose offers a succinct representation of motion and is less susceptible to dataset biases.
-To this end, we work towards building an approach for action recognition using pose information.
+\textbf{Action Recognition from Videos.} \cite{simonyan2014two} was amongst the first to successfully apply deep networks for action recognition that relied on RGB and optical flow. \cite{carreira2017quo} improved performance on action recognition task by inflating weights from 2D CNNs.
+Some recent advances in learning improved spatio-temporal representations \cite{wang2016temporal,sigurdsson2017asynchronous,wang2018non,yue2018compact,cherian2017generalized,wu2019long,Kalfaoglu2020LateTM,feichtenhofer2019slowfast} have led to better performance in standard action recognition benchmarks.
+But, studies \cite{Li2018RESOUNDTA,Li2019REPAIRRR,weinzaepfel2021mimetics} show that RGB and flow-based models capture a lot of dataset biases.
+Unlike RGB and flow, human joints and their motion offer a succinct representation of the underlying activities and is less susceptible to dataset biases.
+To this end, we present an approach for action recognition using pose information.

-\textbf{Pose-based Action Classification.} \citet{jhuang2013towards} showed that pose features perform much better than low/mid features and thus can act as discriminative cues for action recognition.
-Strides of improvements in pose estimation from images and videos \citep{cao2018openpose,Luo2018LSTMPM, Pfister2015FlowingCF,Toshev2014DeepPoseHP,fang2017rmpe,tompson2014joint} have enabled extraction of pose information from in-the-wild videos for the task of action recognition.
+\textbf{Pose-based Action Classification.} \cite{Jhuang:ICCV:2013} showed that pose features perform much better than low/mid features and thus can act as discriminative cues for action recognition.
+Strides of improvements in pose estimation from images and videos \cite{cao2018openpose,Luo2018LSTMPM, Pfister2015FlowingCF,Toshev2014DeepPoseHP,fang2017rmpe,tompson2014joint,ke2018multi, carreira2016human, wei2016convolutional, yang2017learning, sun2019deep,moon2019posefix} have enabled extraction of pose information from in-the-wild videos for the task of action recognition.